- How do I contact you?

 - Will you coordinate with my insurance company?

 We do not have a contract with your company; you as the subscriber have the contract with your company.
-Therefore, with the exception of standard Medicare and Workers Compensation, we do not coordinate services with your insurance company, and therefore do not fill out prior authorizations, one-time-agreements, or other insurance paperwork.
+Therefore, with the exception of Workers Compensation, we do not coordinate services with your insurance company, and therefore do not fill out prior authorizations, one-time-agreements, or other insurance paperwork.
 It is your responsibility to contact your insurance company to understand your Out-of-Network (OON) benefits and reimbursement rate.

 We will provide you with the codes that will be used along with an estimate of how many units of each code is anticipated to be needed for your services.
 This information will hopefully assist you in getting accurate information from your insurer regarding any reimbursement.